 The vehicles are based on 25mm wide for larger vehicles and 20mm wide for anything that can get away with that, so that the vehicle foot print stays relatively small.

-American Civil War from Kallistra.
-These are 12mm figures, so a bit bigger than 10mm, but the range is complete so looking for compatability with other ranges is not an issue.
+These 12mm figures are from Kallistra, so a bit bigger than 10mm and don’t mix with them, but the range is complete so looking for compatibility with other ranges is not an issue.
 I like the size of the figures, they remind me of the charm of the compact style of the original 15mm scale of yester-year.

 With the increasing availability of fast build kits, that have the tracks and running gear all in one piece, there is an emphasis on the gamer rather than the modeller, making these rather nicely robust and easy to put together.